Jason Cowley (journalist): Editor of the New Statesman

 Cowley was appointed editor of the New Statesman on 16 May 2008. and took up his new position in September 2008.

 Under his editorship, the New Statesman's print circulation increased from 23,000 to 33,000 by 2015, traffic to the magazine's website reached a new record high in June 2016, with 27 million page views and four million unique users, and the magazine has become profitable.

 In 2013, he edited The New Statesman Century: 100 Years of the Best and Boldest Writing on Politics and Culture.
 It was published to celebrate the centenary of the New Statesman.
 In 2018, Reaching for Utopia: Making Sense of an Age of Upheaval (Salt Publishing), a book of Cowley's political and cultural essays and profiles, was published.
 In 2019, he edited and wrote the introduction to Statesmanship: The Best of the New Statesman (1913–2019), which was published in hardback by Weidenfeld & Nicolson.

-Although a man of the Left, Cowley's philosophy for the New Statesman on taking over as editor was to explore ideas across the political spectrum, saying: "I want to use the pages of the magazine to explore political ideas on both left and right."
+Cowley stepped down from the editorship of the New Statesman in December 2024 but remains a columnist and contributor.
+In 2024, he joined The Sunday Times as a commentator, features writer and book reviewer.

 Awards and recognition

 On 10 November 2009, he won the British Society of Magazine Editors' Editor of the Year award in the Special Interest and Current Affairs Magazines category.
 The judges said that Cowley had transformed the New Statesman and "created issues of the magazine that were the envy of the industry".

 In 2010 and 2012, Cowley was shortlisted for the most coveted awards in the magazine industry, as Editor of the Year (consumer magazines) in the PPA Awards.
 In 2011, he was named editor of the year in the Newspaper & Current Affairs Magazines category at the British Society of Magazine Editors awards.

 In January 2013, Cowley was shortlisted for the European Press Prize editing award.
 The awards committee said: "Cowley has succeeded in revitalising the New Statesman and re-establishing its position as an influential political and cultural weekly.
 He has given the New Statesman an edge and a relevance to current affairs it hasn't had for years."

 He was named among Britain's most influential 500 people by Debrett's in association with The Sunday Times in 2015 and 2016.

 At the 2020 British Society of Magazine Editors (BSME) awards, Cowley was named Current Affairs and Politics editor of the year for the fourth time, defeating rivals from The Spectator, The Big Issue and Prospect.
 "In increasingly tribal times, Jason Cowley continues to champion independence of thought and diversity of opinion, challenging his audience and producing a magazine that’s imaginative, unpredictable and interesting," the BSME judges said upon presenting the award.

 In 2019, Cowley was shortlisted for the Orwell Prize for Journalism.
+In 2023, he was chair of the judges of the Baillie Gifford Prize for Non-Fiction's 25th anniversary Winner of Winners Award.